AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#_TOC.md

 - Unexpected Exceptions and a Global Exception Handler
   >_"To expect the unexpected shows a thoroughly modern intellect"_ - Oscar Wilde
 - Exception Handling
+  - Use controls
+  - Use code
+  - Use Debug.Assert to check Invariants
+  - Catch exceptions from guard clauses
+  - Catch exceptions from systems issues
+  - Define a global exception handler
 - Summary
 ---
 ## Final Words